 Stoof's story illustrates how the relationship between scientists and journalists can be rather delicate.
-As described in Sect.
-2, scientists are interested and feel responsible to discuss their research with journalists.
+As described in Section 2, scientists are interested and feel responsible to discuss their research with journalists.
+However, expectations and conditions are often different for the two groups (Peters,

+- 340 journalists.
 However, expectations and conditions are often different for the two groups (Peters, 2013; Dijkstra et al., 2015; Nield, 2008).
-For example, when discussing recent research findings, scientists find it very important that data is published in a scientific journal before they talk about it in the media.
-In addition, just like Stoof, most scientists are hesitant to discuss topics outside their expertise or to make claims that they cannot back up with their own findings (Peters, 2013).
-In contrast, journalists seek out scientists as sources of knowledge not just on their own specific research topics, but also outside of their area of expertise (Nelkin, 1995; Allgaier, 2011).
+For example, when discussing recent research findings, scientists find it very important that data are published in a scientific journal before they talk about it in the media.
+In addition, just like Stoof, most scientists are hesitant to discuss topics outside of what they consider to be their expertise or to make claims that they cannot back up with their own - 345 findings (Peters, 2013).
+In contrast, journalists seek out scientists as sources of knowledge not just on their own specific research topics, but also outside of their narrow area of expertise (Nelkin, 1995; Allgaier, 2011).
 Albaek (2011) observed that the role of journalists has shifted from merely reporting the news to interpreting what is going on in the world around us.
-Consequently, the role of scientists in the media has shifted from discussing their own research findings towards serving as referees or critics explaining and interpreting complex issues for society.
-At the same time, the way journalists choose which expert to approach is frequently influenced by rather subjective reasons such as their own interest in the field, the visibility of certain scientists in the media, personal acquaintance with scientists, communication skills of the scientists, and their previous experiences with specific scientists (Allgaier, 2011).

-The fact that journalists need scientists as experts to interpret the news and the subjective reasons for selecting specific scientists for that role lead to scientists being asked to comment on topics outside of their field of expertise.
-Sometimes, journalists HESSD already know what they want the scientist to say.
+Consequently, the role of scientists in the media has shifted from discussing their own research findings towards serving - as referees or critics explaining and interpreting complex issues for society.
+In fact, Wien (2014) determined that only a fraction (17%) of Danish printed news items that included a scientist as expert were reporting specific research findings and in the majority of the news items, the role of the scientist was to comment on news events.
+This trend has been evolving over some time (Wien, 2014), and is highlighted here to make scientists aware of this development.
+At the same time, - 355 the way journalists choose which expert to approach is frequently influenced by rather subjective reasons such as their own interest in the field, the visibility of certain scientists in the media, personal acquaintance with scientists, communication skills of the scientists, and their previous experiences with specific scientists (Allgaier, 2011). - The fact that journalists need scientists as experts to interpret the news and the subjective reasons for selecting specific scientists for that role lead to scientists being asked to comment on topics outside of what they feel is their field of expertise.
+Sometimes, journalists already know what they want the scientist to say.
 In a Danish study, Albaek (2011) determined that in half of all interactions between scientists and journalists, the journalists only needed the scientist to confirm the message they wanted to express.
-As Stoof experienced, this can lead to uncomfortable situations.

-Albaek (2011) proposes to find common ground in a time when current events are so complex that no single, unambiguous, scientifically proven solution exists.
+As Stoof experienced, this can lead to uncomfortable situations. - Albaek (2011) proposes to find common ground in a time when current events are so complex that no single, unambiguous, scientifically proven solution exists.
 He states that scientists should feel an obligation to participate in the public debate not as researchers who have the definite answer, but as "more or less insightful individuals" who give an expert assessment of current events.
-At the same time, journalists have the responsibility to make sure scientists' statements are indeed expert, instead of personal, opinions.
+At the same time, journalists have the responsibility to make sure scientists' statements are indeed expert, instead

+370 of personal, opinions.
 When scientists understand a little better what journalists are looking for and when journalists are more aware of the reluctance and hesitation of scientists, the science-media relationship can only improve (Dijkstra et al., 2015).